libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 ![image name](/assets/images/dev/a-simple-game/7.png)

-We'll skip rendering the droplets for now and return to it when we have the logic to randomly create them.
+We'll skip rendering the droplets for now and return to it when we have the logic to create them.

 ## Input Controls
 It's not fun to have a game without some sort of movement or action on screen.
 Let's enable the player's ability to control the bucket.
 As you know, there are all sorts of ways to get input from a user.
 We'll focus on a few: the keyboard, mouse, and touch.